 Articles on the frequency and severity of injuries and deaths from pit bull attacks in peer-reviewed medical journals, USA and Canada

 NPBVA lists medical studies published in peer-reviewed medical journals (also known as refereed or scholarly journals).
-Before publication, each study is scrupulously examined by an anonymous panel of experts.
-Articles are examined for proper use of research methods, population sampling, significance of the paper’s contribution to the existing literature, and proper integration of previous work on the topic (including citations).
-In many cases, several re-writes and numerous clarifications are required before a study is accepted for publication.
+Each study is evaluated by an anonymous panel of experts for proper use of research methods, population sampling, significance of the paper’s contribution to the existing literature, and proper integration of previous work on the topic (including citations).
 Unlike papers published by organizations, studies published in medical journals are the most authoritative sources of information on a topic.

 Veterinary World, 2020